Even if you were to buy two exact same monitors, their image quality and performance will be at least slightly different

 Generally, such differences are hardly noticeable in real use, and you’ll most likely get a unit with a contrast ratio close to the specified amount unless you’re particularly lucky or unlucky.

-In some cases, monitor manufacturer may specify both minimum and maximum contrast ratio values, though this is very rare.
+In some cases, monitor manufacturers may specify both minimum and maximum contrast ratio values, though this is very rare.

 Sometimes, you might find that a contrast ratio of a certain monitor measured by one reviewer is significantly higher than the one specified by the manufacturer or measured by another reviewer.

 This could be due to a mistake or difference in testing methodology.
 Alternatively, that particular unit might really be of higher quality, though in this case, it may be possible that the manufacturer sent a cherry-picked unit for review.

-Either way, keep in mind that if you’re buying a new monitor based on that its contrast ratio is much better than advertised, your particular unit may not be as good.
+Either way, keep in mind that if you’re buying a new monitor based on the fact that its contrast ratio is much better than advertised, your particular unit may not be as good.

 The peak brightness specification implies how bright the display can get at maximum luminance, measured in nits or cd/m² – for instance, 250 nits.